North Korean defectors

+People defect from North Korea for political, material, safety and personal reasons.
+Defectors flee to various countries, mainly South Korea.
+In South Korea, they are referred to by several terms, including "northern refugees" and "new settlers".

-During the North Korean famine of the 1990s, there was an increase in defections, reaching a peak in 1998 and 1999.
-Some of the main reasons for the falling number of defectors, especially since 2000, are the strict border patrols and inspections, forced deportations, and the rising cost of defection.
-The most common strategy of North Korean defectors is to cross the Chinese border into Jilin and Liaoning provinces in northeast China.
-About 76% to 84% of defectors interviewed in China or South Korea came from the Northeastern provinces bordering China.
+Towards the end of the North Korean famine of the 1990s, there was a steep increase in defections, reaching a peak in 1998 and 1999.
+Since then, some of the main reasons for the falling number of defectors have been strict border patrols and inspections, forced deportations, the costs of defection, and the end of the mass famine that swept the country when Soviet aid ceased with the dissolution of the Soviet Union.
+The most common strategy for defectors is to cross the China–North Korea border into the Chinese provinces of Jilin or Liaoning.
+About 76% to 84% of defectors interviewed in China or South Korea came from the North Korean provinces bordering China.

-The defectors usually flee to a third country due to China being a relatively close ally of North Korea.
-China, being the most influential of the few economic partners of North Korea while the country has been under U.N. sanctions for decades, is also the largest, and has been a continuous aid source of the country.
+From China, defectors usually flee to a third country, due to China being a relatively close ally of North Korea.
+China is the most influential of North Korea's few economic partners, with the latter's situation as the target of decades of UN sanctions.
+China is also a continuous source of aid to North Korea.
 To avoid worsening the already tense relations with the Korean Peninsula, China refuses to grant North Korean defectors refugee status and considers them illegal economic migrants.
-If the defectors are caught in China, they are repatriated back to North Korea, where rights groups say they often face harsh interrogations and years of punishment, or even death, in kwalliso prison camps (such as the Pukch'ang camp), or in kyohwaso reeducation camps (such as the Chungsan camp or Chongo-ri camp).
+Defectors caught in China are repatriated back to North Korea, where human rights groups say they often face years of punishment and harsh interrogation, or even death.

 Terms

+Different terms, official and unofficial, refer to North Korean refugees.
+One such term in South Korea is "northern refugees" (탈북자; talbukja; t'albukcha or 탈북민; talbungmin; t'albungmin).